bdibil/README-Generator/README.md

 ## Installation
 To install this application:
 1. Clone this repo
+2. Open your Node.js terminal in the project's path
-2. Enter `npm i` on your Node.js terminal to install dependencies
+3. Enter `npm i` in the terminal to install dependencies

 ## Usage
 To use this application: